-- 9.10 All allegations of breaches of this code must be dealt with under and in accordance with the Procedures. - 9.11 You must not allege breaches of this code other than by way of a complaint made or initiated under the Procedures.
+8.9.
+All allegations of breaches of this code must be dealt with under and in accordance with the Procedures.

-- 9.12 You must not make allegations about, or disclose information about, suspected breaches of this code at council, committee or other meetings, whether open to the public or not, or in any other forum, whether public or not. - 9.13 You must not disclose information about a complaint you have made alleging a breach of this code or a matter being considered under the Procedures except for the purposes of seeking legal advice, unless the disclosure is otherwise permitted under the Procedures. - 9.14 Nothing under this Part prevents a person from making a public interest disclosure to an appropriate public authority or investigative authority under the Public Interest Disclosures Act 1994.
+- 8.10.
+You must not allege breaches of this code other than by way of a complaint made or initiated under the Procedures. - 8.11.
+You must not make allegations about, or disclose information about, suspected breaches of this code at council, committee or other meetings, whether open to the public or not, or in any other forum, whether public or not. - 8.12.
+You must not disclose information about a complaint you have made alleging a breach of this code or a matter being considered under the Procedures except for the purposes of seeking legal advice, unless the disclosure is otherwise permitted under the Procedures. - 8.13.
+Nothing under this Part prevents a person from making a public interest disclosure to an appropriate public authority or investigative authority under the Public Interest Disclosures Act 1994.

-Complaints alleging a breach of this Part
+Complains alleging a breach of this Part

-9.15 Complaints alleging a breach of this Part by a councillor, the general manager or an administrator are to be managed by the Office.
-This clause does not prevent the Office from referring an alleged breach of this Part back to the council for consideration in accordance with the Procedures.
+8.14.
+Complaints alleging a breach of this Part by a council committee member or delegate of council are to be managed by the general manager in accordance with the Procedures.